icfpcontest2020/dockerfiles/README.md

 Docker image built from your code will be started with a `docker run` command.

-Two command line arguments will be provided to your program: server url and player key.
-Please, note that your code must communicate with the server provided via command line, using provided player key.
+Two command line arguments will be provided to your program: server URL and player key.
+Please, note that your code must communicate with the server URL provided in the command line, using provided player key.
 Your code won't have access to the Internet.

 ## Limits